Skip to Main Content

 For planning and communication, you may want to schedule meetings in advance by using your Outlook Calendar or your Teams Calendar.
 Your Outlook Calendar and Teams Calendar are connected.
 Meetings you have scheduled or been invited to will be updated in both of your calendars.
 However, the two calendars offer different access levels to the meeting content.

-Outlook Calendar
+Scheduling in Outlook Calendar

 Follow these steps: